lowqualityrkomi/create-zendesk-app/README.md

 npm install -g @lowqualityrkomi/create-zendesk-app
 ```

+## Commands

+`create-zendesk-app` has the following runnable commands:

+-   `new` : Start a new project generation
+-   `config` : Configure the command (like author informations)

-## Usage
+## Create new project

-After installing `@lowqualityrkomi/create-zendesk-app`, you can run the command `create-zendesk-app new [directory]` in your terminal to start the CLI.
+You can run the command `create-zendesk-app new [directory]` in your terminal to start the new project generation.
 Follow the prompts to configure your new Zendesk app project.

-## Configuration options
+### Configuration options

 The CLI prompts the user for the following options: